List of non-alcoholic mixed drinks

-A Shirley Temple "mocktail" is traditionally made from grenadine and ginger ale.
+A Shirley Temple mocktail is traditionally made from grenadine and ginger ale.
 Modern versions like this one may use orange juice or 7-up, and can be served with lime.

-A non-alcoholic mixed drink (also known as virgin cocktail, temperance drink, "zero proof" drink or mocktail) is a cocktail-style beverage made without alcohol.
+A non-alcoholic mixed drink (also known as virgin cocktail, temperance drink, zero-proof cocktails or mocktail) is a cocktail-style beverage made without alcohol.

 Non-alcoholic mixed drinks date back to when cocktails emerged, appearing as "temperance drinks" in the first American cocktail books, including Jerry Thomas's Bar-Tenders Guide (1862).
 Merriam-Webster cites the first mention of "mocktail" as appearing in 1916.

 While the name of the non-alcoholic drink, as well as its style, has evolved over time, it is often a reflection of cocktail culture at large.
 The 1980s saw the resurgence of a mocktail movement with often sugary drinks.
 Following the sophistication of cocktail culture of the 2000s, the zero proof drink also became more refined.

 In the 2000s, non-alcoholic drinks became popular enough to find their place on cocktail menus in many restaurants and bars, especially temperance bars.
 According to Mintel, alcohol-free mixed drinks grew 35% as a beverage type on the menus of bars and restaurants from 2016 to 2019 in the US.
-In 2019, "The Providence Journal" reported that there were at least 4 bars in New York City that served mocktails only.
+In 2019, The Providence Journal reported that there were at least 4 bars in New York City that served mocktails only.

 Zero proof drinks can be made in the style of classic cocktails, like a non-alcoholic gimlet, or can represent a new style of drink altogether.
 The popularity of drinking abstinence programs like Dry January, coinciding with the rise of the health and wellness culture has pushed non-alcoholic drinks to wider acceptance.
 Like the vegetarian food movement or the popularity of oat milk, zero proof drinks are now seen as valid choices for all types of drinkers.